DANS-KNAW/dd-transfer-to-vault/docs/dev.md

 ### Environment

+This is only necessary once per project.
+If you execute this any existing configuration and data will be reset.

-Open a separate terminal tab for `dd-transfer-to-vault` and one for its dependency `dd-vault-catalog` and run:
+Open a separate terminal tab for `dd-transfer-to-vault` and one for its dependency `dd-vault-catalog` and in each one run:

 ```commandline
 start-env.sh